Johnny Giles: Club career

-Giles grew up in Ormond Square, a working class area of inner-city Dublin, where he developed much of the skills that would aid him in becoming a professional footballer.
+Giles grew up in Ormond Square, a working class area of inner-city Dublin, where he developed many of the skills that would aid him in becoming a professional footballer.
 He was encouraged to enter the game through his father Christy who played for Bohemians in the 1920s and managed Drumcondra during the 1940s.

 Growing up, Giles remarked "I didn't consider myself Irish".
+This was due to the outsider status of association footballers in the mainstream sports-life of the Republic, where Gaelic Games were a much more dominant force in the '50s of his youth.

 Giles was spotted in Dublin playing for Stella Maris, before he began his English career with Manchester United.
 He joined Matt Busby's team for a £10 signing-on fee in 1956.
 He was given an early first-team debut in 1959 after eight of the team died in the Munich air disaster in February of the previous year.
 Among the dead was Bill Whelan, who was five years older than Giles and also came from the Cabra district of Dublin.

 He was also chosen to play for the Republic of Ireland team by the age of 18.

-Giles was a regular first team player over the next four years, playing alongside Bobby Charlton and Denis Law.
+Giles was a regular first-team player over the next four years, playing alongside Bobby Charlton and Denis Law.
 Manchester United won the FA Cup in 1963, where Giles played the defence-splitting pass which started the move towards a winning goal by David Herd.

 After being out of favour, he asked for a transfer and joined Leeds United for £33,000.
 "I am going to haunt him", is what Giles said of Busby, to his wife Anne, after the Scotsman had forced his departure when freezing him out of the starting team.

 Giles would soon evolve into one of the finest central midfielders in England, as Leeds won the Second Division title in his first season there.
 In 1965, he was in the team which came close to a League championship and FA Cup "double" but missed out on both, to Manchester United and to Liverpool respectively.

 Giles formed a strong partnership with Billy Bremner as Leeds manager Don Revie built a new team around them.
 The players had similarities in their styles and were a tremendous foil for one another.
 Giles was known as the creative force and Bremner as the ball-winner, but each was capable of doing the other's primary job.